Guderian2nd/TrueHistoryAI/AI Rules.md

-IF SpotMyCityDist is DistMyCityLow AND MyUnit is Pioneer THEN MoveUnittoSpot is Low IF SkillEffect is DamageEnemy AND SkillTargetHP is HPLow AND SkillTarget is Enemy THEN UseSkill is VeryHigh IF SkillEffect is RestoreAP THEN UseSkill is MostHigh IF SkillEffect is RestoreHP AND SkillTargetHp is HPLow THEN IF THEN
+IF SpotMyCityDist is DistMyCityLow AND MyUnit is Pioneer THEN MoveUnittoSpot is Low IF SkillEffect is DamageEnemy AND SkillTargetHP is HPLow AND SkillTarget is Enemy THEN UseSkill is VeryHigh IF SkillEffect is RestoreAP THEN UseSkill is MostHigh IF SkillEffect is RestoreHP AND SkillTargetHP is HPLow THEN UseSkill is VeryHigh IF SkillEffect is RestoreHP AND SkillTargetHP is HPHigh THEN UseSkill is Medium IF SkillEffect is RestoreHP AND SkillTargetSpot is Dam THEN UseSkill is Medium IF SkillEffect is Buff AND SkillTargetSpot is DamageHigh THEN IF THEN
 IF THEN
 IF THEN
 IF THEN
-IF THEN

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNjU4NTAzMTZdfQ==
+eyJoaXN0b3J5IjpbMTk1OTMxMjA4OV19
 -->